-If your cat has recently packed on a little too much weight, in may be time to help them lose it.
+If your cat has recently packed on a little too much weight, it may be time to help them lose it.
 Obesity in cats and dogs is on the rise due to poor food quality and food allergies.
 Many would blame feeding pets table scraps, but if you look at the ingredients list on the leading cat and dog food brands, you may be disgustingly surprised.
 Here are 5 tips to help you encourage weight loss in your little furry dough ball.

 Switch Your Cat’s Diet

 As I said above, the most popular brands are some of the worst kinds of cat food.
 You want to always check the first 5 ingredients and they should not contain anything grain, starch, or corn related.
 You also want to avoid foods that contain soy and random vegetable oils.
 For more information on how to find the perfect food, please read my post “All Cat Food Is Not Created Equal”.
-If your cat is on a strict dry food diet, that is a recipe for disaster.
+If your cat is on a strictly dry food diet, that is a recipe for disaster.
 Cats acquire most of their liquids from their diet.
 This is why it is important to feed them no less than 50% of their diet in wet food.
 Most cats typically sip water here and there.
 When a cat is on a dry diet, they will not drink more, they will just become dehydrated.
 Prolonged dehydration causes the body to store fat more readily.
 This is why they tell us humans it is important to drink enough water.
 It is all a part of digestion.

 Cats need to be on a steady schedule for feeding in order for their digestive tract to stay in tip-top shape.
-You can do two large feedings, or several small ones.
+You can do two large feeds or several small ones.
 Just make sure they are getting fed at the same time every day.
 For cats who are prone to puking, smaller meals are best.

-Encourage Play & Exercise
+Play & Exercise

 All living creatures (even plants and bugs) need vitamin D3!
 Just because a cat is covered in hair doesn’t mean they don’t need it!
 The sun rays get absorbed through the hair follicles.
 D3 is very important for muscle growth and regeneration, gums and teeth, digestion, and yes, breaking down food.
 If you do not allow your cat to venture outdoors, allow them to have a window that has direct sunlight.
 There are also window crates that can be installed which will allow your cat even more access to the outdoors without actually having to be outdoors.

-Adopt A Play Buddy
+Adopt a Play Buddy

 If your cat is alone, it may be a good idea to adopt a friend.
 Not all cats enjoy other feline company but most do better when they aren’t by themselves.
 Cats aren’t pack animals but they are prone to depression and boredom when they are housed alone.
 This is believed to be the cause of their hunter and play instincts being repressed.
 When you have other cats or animals in the home, it gives your cat something to do.